feathersjs/docs/databases/nedb.md

 ## Options

-The following options can be passed when creating a new memory service:
+The following options can be passed when creating a new NeDB service:

 - `Model` - The NeDB database instance
 - `paginate` - A pagination object containing a `default` and `max` page size (see the [Pagination chapter](databases/pagination.md))